My First Story: 2017–2018: S•S•S

 On January 25, 2018, the band announced a new CD titled The Premium Symphony.
-It will contain eight previously released songs, rearranged with a full orchestra.
+It contains eight previously released songs, rearranged with a full orchestra.
 The CD released March 28, 2018.

 On March 16, the band was announced to open for Fall Out Boy's MANIA Tour in Nippon Budokan, Tokyo on April 26.

 On March 23, the DVD of "MMA" Tour 2017 Final One Man Show "The Premium Symphony" was announced to release on May 23.
 In addition to the regular DVD, a special VR set was sold through WIZY and includes original My First Story VR goggles plus 3 songs specially recorded for VR viewing.
 Another special that came with "The Premium Symphony" was a second DVD including bassist Nob's one man show ~This is Truly Alone~ (〜これがホントの Alone や〜, ~Kore ga honto no Alone ya~) that was held on March 7, 2018 at Tsutaya O-East, Tokyo.
 The limited bundle was only available for pre-order until April 15.

 2019–2021: V

 The band's single "Mukoku", originally scheduled for release on July 31, 2019, was pushed back to August 14 in order to remove the track "Underdog" which featured a collaboration with Rize and The Bonez vocalist Jesse who had been arrested for marijuana possession.

-The band's single, 1,000,000 Times, was released on July 1 in Japan featuring chelly from Egoist and including a track called Minor.
+The band's single, "1,000,000 Times", was released on July 1 in Japan featuring Chelly from Egoist and including a track called "Minors".